Activating Urban Communities Through Tech

 For the first time since the 1920’s, cities in the U.S. are actually outpacing the growth outside of them.
 According to Nielson 2014 Consumer Report, a whopping 62% of Millennials like myself would prefer to live in a dense urban center.
 Joe Cortright, an author who has documented young people’s migration to cities, states that young people today are also much less likely to move to the suburbs than the generation before them.
 In the 90’s, 25 to 29 year old’s were twice as likely to move from the city to the suburbs than vice versa.
 Now they’re only a quarter more likely to.

 In everything I’ve read on the topic, the most popular reason young people give to explain their desire to move to cities is walkability.
-You can account that to Millennials’ concern for environmental issues and certainly elements of convenience.
-But ultimately, this speaks to the beauty of density.
-The most fulfilling part of the ability to move easily on-foot around a dense and meaningful place is experiencing a community at the scale of a human, not a car or a phone.
+You can attribute that to concern for environmental issues and certainly elements of convenience.
+But ultimately, this speaks to the innate beauty of density.
+The most fulfilling part of the ability to move easily on-foot is experiencing a community at the scale of a human, not a car or a phone.
 I’d even argue that for those raised on technology and smart phones, that fundamental longing to feel attached to a larger body of people unified by a physical place is even stronger.

 What’s most interesting in looking at city migration of all ages is the why factor.
 Going back in history, cities were popularized because they were high in resources needed for manufacturing and transporting raw goods.
 However, in the modern world and job market, you can really work from anywhere.
 Why is it though that companies that had previously moved out of cities for the exact reason stated before, are moving back to metropolitan areas?
 Just as cities were highly-efficient in a manufacturing-driven economy, they are today in the innovation-driven economy.
 Only rather than raw goods, it’s the aggregation of people and ideas — in other words, a community.